 Every U.S. presidential election is fair game for quiz bowl questions, but some elections are asked about very frequently, either for the unusual nature of the election (e.g., 1876), for the extraordinary significance of the election in American history (e.g., 1860), or for the people involved (e.g., 1912).

 - 1800: Democratic-Republican Thomas Jefferson narrowly beat the incumbent Federalist John Adams 73–65, marking the ascent of that party’s power.
-One electoral vote each is cast for president and vice president, so Democratic-Republican VP candidate Aaron Burr also has 73 votes, but Burr refused to step aside.
-In the House of Representatives, neither man won the necessary nine state delegations outright until the 36th ballot, when James Bayard of Delaware changed his vote to Jefferson.
-The debacle led to the passage of the 12th amendment in 1804.
+At the time, all electoral votes were cast in the presidential race rather than having a separate ballot for the vice presidency.
+Thus both Jefferson and Democratic-Republican VP candidate Aaron Burr had 73 electoral votes, and Burr refused to step aside.
+In the House of Representatives, neither man won the necessary nine state delegations outright until the 36th ballot, when James Bayard of Delaware cast a blank vote, turning the election in Jefferson’s favor.
+The debacle led to the ratification of the 12th amendment in 1804.
 The Federalists never recovered; Alexander Hamilton’s opposition to Adams led to a permanent split between the two, and Hamilton’s opposition to Burr was one cause of their 1804 duel, in which Burr (then the vice president) killed Hamilton.
 This was the first peaceful transfer of power from one party to another.

 - 1860: Another four-candidate election, with Republican Abraham Lincoln, (northern) Democrat Stephen Douglas, (southern) Democrat John C. Breckinridge, and Constitutional Unionist John G. Bell.
 The Republican Party, founded in 1854, won in its second election (its first candidate being John C. Frémont in 1856), aided by the fragmenting of the Democrats.
 Bell took Tennessee, Kentucky, and Virginia, Breckinridge swept the other slave states, and Lincoln nearly swept the free states.
 Though winning under 40% of the total popular vote, Lincoln dominated the electoral count with 180 to a combined 123 for his opponents (Breckinridge 72, Bell 39, Douglas 12).
 Seven southern states seceded before Lincoln even took office, and war soon followed.